luigisbrotherimperial/395_machine_learning/assignment2_advanced/README.md

 * h5py
 * scikit-image

+### Running test.py for question 5
+The function test_fer_model takes three parameters:
+ * img_folder # where the test images are stored
+ * model="fer_model.pickle" # location of the model pickle
+ * mean_image_file='mean_image.pickle' # location of the mean training image pickle Depending on where this function is called the defaults for the pickle files may not work and they will need to be entered manually.
+These files are located in assignment2_advanced/src/.

 ### Running test.py for CNN
 [test.py](../assignment2_advanced/src/test.py) is setup as a unittest file.
 Please, if that is not intended, take the file [cnn_test.py](../assignment2_advanced/src/cnn_test.py) instead.